Skip to navigation Skip to content

 PP claimants must:

-• have been the family member of the refugee or humanitarian migrant at the time the refugee or humanitarian migrant arrived in Australia, and
+• have been the family member of the refugee at the time the refugee arrived in Australia, and

-• still be the family member of that person at the time the claim is made or, if the refugee or humanitarian migrant has died since arrival in Australia, they must have been a family member of that person when they died
+• still be the family member of that person at the time the claim is made or, if the refugee has died after their arrival in Australia, they must have been a family member of that person when they died

-A family member for this exemption is defined as a partner or dependent child or another person, who in the opinion of the Secretary, should be treated for the purposes of this definition as a family member.
+A family member for this exemption is defined as a partner or dependent child or a person who should be treated like a partner or dependent child.

 Manual - this file